Managing Your Pipelines

 -

-For more information, see Creating and Modifying Variables in a Job Output.
+For more information, see Creating and Modifying Variables in a Job Output in a Pipeline.

 -